GaoZiqiang/JsonDemo/README.md

-##JsonDemo
+## JsonDemo

-The code repository a demo about json,and it mainly contains "json" and "Jackson".
+The code repository is  a demo about json,and it mainly contains "json" and "Jackson".